-If you’re looking for a combo bass guitar that you can also conveniently place on an overhead compartment when traveling with your guitar, then you might want to take a look at the Kala Wanderer U-Bass acoustic electric guitar.
+If you’re looking for a combo bass guitar that you can also conveniently place on an overhead compartment when traveling with your guitar, then you might want to take a look at the Kala Wanderer U-Bass acoustic-electric guitar.

-I also liked that the Wanderer is featuring an all-mahogany body construction for that full and rich low tone, which all over the world has become iconic because it sound like an upright double bass guitar.
+I also liked that the Wanderer is featuring an all-mahogany body construction for that full and rich low tone, which all over the world has become iconic because it sounds like an upright double bass guitar.